-One of the biggest issues that has surfaced around remote work is how to handle meetings.
+One of the biggest issues that surfaced around remote work is how to handle meetings.
 With 56% of global companies allowing remote work, remote and hybrid meetings are growing immensely.
 It can be hard to effectively communicate in meetings with members dialing in from around the globe.

 We have a few tips that may help you answer these questions about making meetings remote-inclusive (unlike this one.)

 Having a remote meeting with a large number of participants can hinder the overall productivity of the meeting.
 Too many people in a remote meeting can lead to distractions and lack of focus.
-Capping your remote meetings at 5 people keeps teams more engaged.
+Capping your remote meetings at five people keeps teams more engaged.
 If you have a large team, frequent meetings with fewer people will do better at ensuring everyone’s voice is heard.

 Assign each participant at the meeting a responsibility during the meeting as well as a follow-up item.
 This will keep everyone accountable for their tasks in the meeting and require them all to be engaged even after the meeting.
 Assigning talks points will make sure that everyone is ready and prepared for the upcoming meeting.
-Also, use Slack as a place for everyone to input their follow-up items from the meeting to stay engaged afterwards as well.
+Also, use Slack as a place for everyone to input their follow-up items from the meeting to stay engaged afterward as well.

 Communication in the workplace is extremely important, especially with a remote team.
-It is essential to make sure that everyone on the call feels that it is an open environment where ideas and opinions can flow naturally without judgement.
+It is essential to make sure that everyone on the call feels that it is an open environment where ideas and opinions can flow naturally without judgment.
 Along with great communications comes the tools to enable this.
-The Meeting Owl and Slack are two tools are the forefront of remote communication.
+The Meeting Owl Pro and Slack are two tools at the forefront of remote communication.

 Use these tools and tips to ensure that communication with your team is pushing your company forward.
 Looking for more?
 Learn how to support successful remote and hybrid teams next.